 - Use and ownership of the data

-- If the Programme does not begin or fails to be fulfilled
+- If the Program does not begin or fails to be fulfilled

-What is the nature of the relationships between SOLGM NZ, LG Professionals, NSW and PwC in regards to this Programme?
+What is the nature of the relationships between SOLGM NZ, LG Professionals, NSW and PwC in regards to this Program?

 LG Professionals, NSW and PwC worked together originally to develop this for NSW councils.
-SOLGM has worked to provide input and support in making sure this Programme is relevant for New Zealand councils and will be the point of contact in support of developing this into a trans-Tasman, as well as a New Zealand specific Programme.
-SOLGM is committing resources to launch and support the implementation process with councils on behalf of LG Professionals, NSW.
+SOLGM has worked to provide input and support in making sure this Program is relevant for New Zealand councils and will be the point of contact in support of developing this into a Trans-Tasman, as well as a New Zealand specific Program.
+SOLGM is committed to support the implementation process with councils on behalf of LG Professionals, NSW.
 SOLGM, in its role as a promoter and supporter of professional excellence in the sector, will ensure that the process for councils is as easy as possible.

-Council's direct contractual relationship for the delivery of the Programme will be with both LG Professionals, NSW and PwC as service providers.
+Council's direct contractual relationship for the delivery of the Program is with both LG Professionals, NSW and PwC as service providers.